blackmagic-debug/black-magic-org/knowledge/pinouts.md

 ## ARM Cortex Debug Connectors

-There are two main connectors that are standard are very common on boards that use ARM Cortex Microcontrollers.
+There are several main connectors that are standard/very common on boards that use ARM Cortex Microcontrollers.

 ### ARM Cortex 10pin Debug Connector

 ![](../_pinouts/arm-cortex-10-legend.svg)

-This is the connector provided on the Black Magic Probe debugger and is the most common JTAG/SVD connector.
+This is the connector provided on the Black Magic Probe debugger and is the most common JTAG/SWD connector.
 Keep in mind that since Black Magic Probe V2.3 we provide jumpers on the back side of the PCB allowing the user to change the connector to the [Black Magic Debug Unified Connector (BMDU)](#black-magic-debug-unified-connector-bmdu).

 ### ARM Cortex 20pin Debug & Trace Connector